tsgates/arch-wiki-markdown/wiki/Xfce.md

 Alternatively, an independent screenshot program like scrot can be used.

+> Disable Terminal F1 and F11 shortcut

+The xfce terminal binds F1 and F11 to help and fullscreen, respectively, which can make using programs like htop difficult.
+To disable those shortcuts, create or edit its configuration file, then log out and log back in.
+F10 can disabled in the Preferences menu.

+    ~/.config/xfce4/terminal/accels.scm

+    (gtk_accel_path "<Actions>/terminal-window/fullscreen" "")
+    (gtk_accel_path "<Actions>/terminal-window/contents" "")

 > Terminal color themes or pallets

 Terminal color themes or pallets can be changed in GUI under Appearance tab in Preferences.
 These are the colors that are available to most console applications like Emacs, Vi and so on.
 Their settings are stored individually for each system user in ~/.config/xfce4/terminal/terminalrc file.
 There are also so many other themes to choose from.
-Check forums post [Colour Scheme Screenshots] for hundreds of available choices and themes.
+Check forum thread Terminal Colour Scheme Screenshots for hundreds of available choices and themes.

 Changing default color theme

-XFCE's extra/terminal package comes with a darker color palette and colored text looks pretty horrid in default black background impeding user readability.
-Append the following in your terminalrc file for a lighter color theme, that is always visible in darker Terminal backgrounds.
+XFCE's extra/terminal package comes with a darker color palette.
+To change this, append the following in your terminalrc file for a lighter color theme, that is always visible in darker Terminal backgrounds.

     ~/.config/xfce4/terminal/terminalrc